Best Scope For 350 Legend – Reviews and Buying Guide w/FAQs

 Weight

-Weight distribution is more important than most reviewers gives credit to.
+Weight distribution is more important than most users give credit to.
 A badly balanced scope can ruin your entire experience with the scope.
 That will result in a bitter experience with the rifle and the scope.

 Size